bpcurse/nextcloud-userexport/README.md

 Approximately 10-15s/100users.

 A progress indicator isn't implemented yet, but it's on the list.

+Group admins (as long as they do not belong themselves to the `admin` group) will not receive information on users that are members of `admin` group, even if they are members of the group the group admin manages.

 ## Parameters
 You can use the following GET parameters with this script: